-It's a lot of work, but it doesn't take long (if you exclude the time it takes to soak the chickpeas) and it's delicious!
+It's a lot of work, but it doesn't take long (if you exclude the time it takes to soak the chickpeas) and it's irresistibly good!
 I serve it with the pita chips on the side, and with Spicy Baked Chicken Tenders using za'atar instead of BBQ spices.

 Original Recipe: How to turn bread into a great meal

 - 2.5 t. baking soda

 - 1 round pita (about 3.5oz), pocket opened, and roughly torn into 1-inch pieces (or 4 gluten free tortillas, whole).

 - 5 T. EVOO

 - 1 T. Za'atar